drtfloyd/pst-resume-optimizer/README.md

 ---

-✅ No login
-✅ No tracking
-✅ No surveillance
+✅ No login.
+No tracking.
+No surveillance.
-✅ Just presence
+✨ Just presence.

 Built for jobseekers, builders, and equity-first technologists — as part of the PSA™ (Presence Signaling Architecture) framework.